 Tradition indicates that the tassel is worn on the left side of the mortar board (cap) after degree has been conferred.

-Bachelor degrees, Associate degrees in College of Arts and Sciences, College of Business, College of Education, College of Allied Health Professions: blue and gold tassels.
+Bachelor degrees, Associate degrees in College of Liberal Arts & Social Sciences, College of Business, College of Education, College of Health Professions and Science: blue and gold tassels.

 All colleges Master Degrees gold tassels.

 City College at MSU Billings blue and white tassels.

 Gold Honor Cords Distinguishing GRADUATING SENIORS with a grade point average of 4.00, signifying “Summa Cum Laude.”